Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Arguments: s_rate = integer (in MHz); Output: integer.
 Example: digitizer_sample_rate('500') sets the digitizer sample rate to 500 MHz.
 ```
 This function queries or sets the digitizer sample rate (in MHz).
 If there is no argument the function will return the current sample rate.
 If there is an argument the specified sample rate will be set.
-The minimum available sample rate is 1.907 kHz.
-The maximum available sample rate is 500 MHz.
-The available sample rate should be from the following array: [500, 250, 125, ..., 0.001907].
+The minimum available sample rate is 1.907 kHz (M4I 4450 X8) or 9.536 kHz (M4I 2211 X8).
+The maximum available sample rate is 500 MHz (M4I 4450 X8) or 1250 MHz (M4I 2211 X8).
+The available sample rate should be from the following array: [500, 250, 125, ..., 0.001907] for M4I 4450 X8 or [1250, 625, 312.5, ..., 0.009536] for M4I 2211 X8.
 If there is no setting fitting the argument the nearest available value is used and warning is printed.
-Default value is 500 MHz.<br/>
+Default value is 500 MHz (M4I 4450 X8) or 1250 MHz (M4I 2211 X8).<br/>
 ### digitizer_clock_mode(*mode)
 ```python3
 digitizer_clock_mode(*mode)